handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-with-prometheus/README.md

 helm fetch  prometheus-community/prometheus --untar  --version 15.8.5
 ```

-Then we will disable unnecessary components in the charts, and add two jobs to scrape additional metrics.
-Make a copy of the file **prometheus/values.yaml** and save as **prometheus/prometheus_custom_values.yaml**, and adapt the value according to below example.
+Then, we will disable the unnecessary components in the charts, and add two jobs to scrape additional metrics.
+Make a copy of the file **prometheus/values.yaml** and save as **prometheus/prometheus_custom_values.yaml**.
+Adapt the value according to the following example.

 ```diff
 ## Define serviceAccount names for components.
 Defaults to component's fully qualified name.